3-deepu/weather-webite_project/README.md

 # weather-webite_project
-This i a project ,i have done for BharathIntern virtual internhip.
+This is a project ,i have done for BharathIntern virtual internhip.